Gomathi1806/flashloanarbitrage-/README.md

 --> USDC is swapped back into DAI using Curve Finance --> DAI is sent back to AAVE with some fees at the end of transaction.

-The project was executed by forking the Mainnet using Ganache-cli.
-This allows us to interact with smart contracts on the Mainnet without sending actual transactions to the mainnet.
-One more benefit is that we can have access to the Whale accounts, meaning access to a huge amount of crypto tokens to test our smart contracts.

-Note: Only meant for educational purpose.